 It's also curious that the district administration reportedly hadn't heard anything about any supposed problems until the lawsuit.
 If this were really about people just wanting to preserve their privacy, you'd think someone would have at least tried complaining to the administration or school board before resorting to legal action, even if they expected it to fall on deaf ears.

 Also, regarding the suggestion that Joel use the nurse's office...
 One of the more common refrains I've seen in comments supporting Joel—the ones that aren't just personal attacks against T in particular and transgender people in general, anyway—asks, with evident indignity, why he should have to be the one to go elsewhere.
 Well, isn't he the one demanding more privacy?
-It only makes sense that if you're the one who feels as though you need more privacy, then you're the one who should be offered the option to go someplace where you can have it.
+It only makes sense that if he's the one who feels as though he needs more privacy, then he's the one who should be offered the option to go someplace where he can have it.
 Which is all that this is: an option that he has been offered.
-Despite how the reactions are often worded, no one on staff has demanded, or even so much as requested, that he go anywhere.
+Despite how the reactions are often worded, there's been no indication that anyone on staff has demanded, or even so much as requested, that he go anywhere.
 If he's being treated any differently from any of the other students, it's only because he specifically asked to be.
-Though, to take a less gracious tack, if you're the only one causing a disturbance, which also seems to be the case here, you shouldn't be surprised if someone does ask you to leave.
+Though, to take a less gracious tack, if he's the only one causing a disturbance, which also seems to be the case here, he shouldn't be surprised if someone does request that he leave.
 By all accounts, including Joel's, T has raised no fuss and done nothing improper, unless you regard simply being in the same room at all as improper.
 The school district evidently doesn't.
 Neither does a mounting volume of case law.
 Neither, it would seem, do all but a small handful of the other students.
 And I honestly can't understand why Joel does.

 The Boyertown Area school district has made both the legal complaints they have received and their own responses available at: https://www.boyertownasd.org/domain/1395